Instructions for authors

 Review Paper – Only critical review papers will be considered.
 The format and length of review papers are more flexible than for a full paper.
 The number of references is not limited.

-Prospective Note – Theoretical research with a limited range of results, or critical evaluation, emerging new ideas and trends.
-The purpose of a prospective note is to inform readers of development in a subject area.
+Perspective Note – Theoretical research with a limited range of results, or critical evaluation, emerging new ideas and trends.
+The purpose of a perspective note is to inform readers of development in a subject area.
 Limited to 3000 words including abstract and references.